Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 - The combined points per game average of the two teams, 66.8, is 6.2 points fewer than Saturday's over/under.

-- This contest's total is 12.6 points more than the 60.4 these two squads combine to allow per game this season.

-- The Hilltoppers and their opponents score an average of 66.1 points per game, 6.9 fewer than Saturday's total.
+- Hilltoppers games have an average total of 66.1 points this season, 6.9 fewer than Saturday's over/under.

+- The 73 over/under in this game is 14.4 points above the 58.6 average total in 49ers games this season.

 Western Kentucky Stats and Trends

-- Western Kentucky is 3-3 against the spread and 3-4 overall in games when it puts up more than 27.4 points.
+- When Western Kentucky puts up more than 27.4 points, it is 3-3 against the spread and 3-4 overall.

-- In games that Western Kentucky piles up more than 444.6 yards, the team is 3-3 against the spread and 3-4 overall.
+- When Western Kentucky totals over 444.6 yards, the team is 3-3 against the spread and 3-4 overall.

-- This year, the Hilltoppers have seven turnovers, one fewer than the 49ers have takeaways (8).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.